materiaraiding/materiaraiding-old/dsr.md

 > The tell to move for this attack can either be the end of the castbar, or when Thordan raises his sword slightly.

 Thordan will then slash 3 times at the Main Tank with a tank buster **Ascalon's Might**.

+{: .tanks }
+> Due to the mit plan that MUR uses, if the MR is a **WAR** they can use their invincibility here for free.

 After moving to the center, Thordan will cast the first trio of the fight: